 Also known as the One-Leg Stand Test, this is probably the most common test that officers use.
 The suspect is asked to stand with one foot at least 6 inches in the air.
 You will also have to count out loud for as long as the officer requires you to.
 The test usually lasts for 30 seconds.

-While you are standing on one foot, the officer will look for impairment such as swaying while balancing, using arms to balance, hoping to maintain balance, and putting the foot down before being told to.
+While you are standing on one foot, the officer will look for impairment such as swaying while balancing, using arms to balance, hopping to maintain balance, and putting the foot down before being told to.

 Romberg Balance Test

-Another common test is the Romberg balance test designed to evaluate balance and neurological function.
+Another common test is the Romberg balance test, designed to evaluate balance and neurological function.
 It is based on the notion that individuals need two of the following three functions to maintain proper balance:

 - Vestibular function